 As well as focusing on dividend shares with high yields, buying companies with growth potential could be a sound move.
 Businesses that are likely to benefit from industry-wide trends may be able to deliver stronger sales and profit growth than their peers.
 Think those benefiting from an increasing shift towards a digital world, for example.

 This may have a positive impact on their valuations over the long run.
 It may also enable them to pay a rising dividend that increases their popularity among investors in an era of low interest rates.
 A rising dividend may also significantly improve an investor’s level of passive income over the long run.
 Compounding can mean that an above-average dividend growth rate turns a modest yield today into a very attractive level of income in the coming years.

 Dividend shares could provide strong returns over the coming years.
 Even an investment in a diverse range of shares that merely matches the market’s return can produce a surprisingly large portfolio.
 An investor aged 50 with no savings is likely to have at least 15 years left until they retire.
 In this time, a similar growth rate to the stock market’s historic return of 8% would turn a £750 monthly investment into a portfolio valued at £260,000.

 However, through buying high-yielding stocks with dividend growth potential at the moment, it is possible to outperform the market.
 Doing so could provide greater financial freedom in retirement.

 The post No savings at 50 and worried about retirement?
-Here’s how I’d make a growing passive income appeared first on The Motley Fool UK.
+I’d buy dividend shares for a passive income appeared first on The Motley Fool UK.